 Partnering with other businesses can be a cost-effective way to reach more potential customers.
 This could mean co-hosting events, sharing booth space at trade shows, or promoting each other’s products or services.
 Such partnerships allow you to leverage each other’s audiences, and they can be particularly beneficial when the businesses are complementary.

-8. Prioritize Customer Service
+8. Prioritise Customer Service

 Excellent customer service is an effective marketing strategy that should not be underestimated.
 A happy customer not only is likely to become a repeat customer but also is more likely to recommend your business to others.
 Thus, investing in customer service can have a significant impact on your customer base and your overall marketing efforts.